 Boosting Product Sales With AI-Powered Solutions: MarketGap Launches New Website

-Denver, CO, Nov.
-20, 2023 (GLOBE NEWSWIRE) -- MarketGap, an AI-powered Amazon sales estimator, is excited to announce the launch of its new website that helps Amazon FBA sellers find a market gap on Amazon by accurately estimating product sales with AI-powered solutions.
+Denver, CO – MarketGap, an AI-powered Amazon sales estimator, is excited to announce the launch of its new website that helps Amazon FBA sellers find a market gap on Amazon by accurately estimating product sales with AI-powered solutions.

 With MarketGap’s two innovative tools, the Amazon FBA Calculator that helps individuals make accurate calculations and Amazon Profit Spy, a browser extension designed to provide both experienced sellers and those just starting their Amazon business all the data needed to sell products on Amazon successfully, MarketGap empowers Amazon FBA sellers to make smarter investments and increase their profit.